Ded-Goit/goit-js-hw-11/README.md

 [Pixabay API.](https://pixabay.com/api/docs/).
 Results are displayed as a gallery with a lightbox and rich metadata (likes, views, comments, downloads).
 Built with JavaScript, Axios, iziToast, SimpleLightbox and Vite.
-To learn more and configure additional features [див. документацію](https://vitejs.dev/).
+To learn more and configure additional features [see documentation](https://vitejs.dev/).

 ## 🔷 🔧 How it works: